akiko-pusu/redmine_theme_kodomo/README.md

-# Redmine theme forkids / Kodomo Redmine
+# Redmine theme for kids / Kodomo Redmine

 Redmine theme for kids and children.